meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 3. Wood glue
 4. A spray paint
 5. Capton tape to secure the temperature sensors in the top wood layer slot.
-6. Eight Standoff, Bolts and screws 2m to mount the controller and ADAC into the wooden layer
+6. Eight Standoff, Bolts and screws 2m to mount the Controller and ADAC sub-modules, into the wooden top layer.
-7. Two 2.8mm X 16mm screws securing the top layer with the outer fins.
+7. Two 2.8mm X 16mm screws, securing the top layer with the outer fins.

 The schematics and source files to cut and 3d print the parts 1. and 2. are located within the following folders respectively.

 - structural\box_wood_layers\laser_cut
 - structural\box_fins\3d_print

-More specifically the laser cut folder, documents the procedure for exporting and transforming the Rhino diagrams into five SVG files and consequently to five NC instructions used to cut the related parts.
-The 3d print folder contains two stl files and two gcode instruction files for the inner and outer fins structural elements.
+More specifically, the laser cut folder documents the procedure for exporting and transforming the Rhino diagrams into five SVG (scalable vector graphics) files and consequently to five NC (Numerical Control) instructions, used to cut the related parts.
+The 3d print folder contains two STL (stereolithography) files and two Gcode (geometry code) instruction files for the inner and outer fins structural elements.

-### Electronics
+### Electronic sub-modules

-The electronics sub modules of the Agrofelis Motors hub driver sum into four PCB sub-modules, namely the :
+The electronics sub-modules of the Agrofelis Motors hub driver, sum into four PCB sub-modules namely the :

 1. Motors hub controller module.
 2. Motors hub power module (A).